rucdatascience/HL-GST/README.md

 1. "exp_musae_info.txt".
 This readable file contains the basic information of this dataset, including the numbers of mock and non-mock vertices and edges in this dataset.
 This file also shows every edge and edge weight.
 For example, "Edge 0 1 1000000" shows that there is a mock edge between vertex 0 and vertex 1, with the constant mock edge weight of 1000000; and "Edge 0 4 51" shows that there is a non-mock edge between vertex 0 and vertex 4, with a non-mock edge weight of 51, which corresponds to a pairwise Jaccard distance of 0.51.
 Notably, mock vertices are only adjacent to non-mock vertices through mock edges, and each mock edge connects a mock vertex and a non-mock vertex.
 Thus, the above two edges indicate that vertex 0 and vertex 4 are non-mock vertices, while vertex 1 is a mock vertex.

-The following 5 binary files can be read by the codes below when conducting experiments.
+The following 6 binary files can be read by codes when conducting experiments.
 The reason for generating binary files is that it is much faster to read binary files than to read raw data files when conducting experiments.

 2. "exp_musae_new_is_mock_Jacard.binary".
 This binary file uses bool values to show the mock or non-mock state of each vertex.